This facility will not be available for processing passport applications or photos until further notice.

-U.S. Passport Card: The U.S. passport card is used to enter the United States from Canada, Mexico, the Carribean, and Bermuda at land border crossings or sea ports-of-entry.
+U.S. Passport Card: The U.S. passport card is used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry.
 The passport card cannot be used for international travel by air.
 The card is smaller and less expensive than a passport book.
 The card is valid for ten (10) years for ages 16 and older, five (5) years for minors under 16 years of age.

 Bring passport photos with you if you had them taken elsewhere.
-We can also take passport photos here if you wish.

 A few suggestions to follow so as to avoid having your photo rejected by the Department of State:

-No Camoflage clothing
+No Camouflage clothing

 Documentation: (this is the basic, your history may require more)